Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: The classical free scalar field

 where $\square_f$ is the Laplace-Beltrami operator of de~Sitter space and $(A)^f$ is the restriction to $X_f$ of the scalar function $A$.
 We first note, that this expression does not depend on coordinates, as it is written in terms of geometrical objects, it is therefore a consequence of the geometry.
 Following the discussion of the previous paragraph $F\phi$ is now set to zero while the homogeneity $r$ is left unspecified.
 Finally, we obtain the equation on the de~Sitter space $X_f$

 It is now obvious that this equation yields the free Klein-Gordon equation with a suitable choice of $r$.
 Besides that, one realizes that as far as the Minkowski spacetime, for which $H^2 = 0$, is considered only the massless conformally invariant field fulfilling $\square_f\phi^f = 0$ can be recovered.
-On (A)dS spaces, however, thanks to a nonvanishing curvature a wider class of fields can be reached, encompassing massive non-conformally invariant fields.
-Hereafter, such cases are inspected on (A)dS space and are linked to the relevant representations of group of isometries.
+On (A)dS spaces, however, thanks to a nonvanishing curvature a wider class of \modiJu{equations} can be reached, encompassing \modiJu{those of} massive non-conformally invariant fields.
+Hereafter, such cases are inspected on (A)dS space and are linked to the relevant unitary irreducible representations (UIRs) of group of isometries.